DataDog/integrations-core/datadog_checks_dev/datadog_checks/dev/tooling/templates/integration/metrics_pull/{check_name}/README.md

 ### Configuration

-1. <List of steps to setup this Integration>
+1. <List of steps to configure this integration>

 ### Validation